 There is growing demand for pharmaceutical products in larger economy markets in Africa, Asia and Latin America.
 The establishment of local production facilities as part of an overall corporate presence may improve access to these markets.
-The process of obtaining regulatory approval for products may involve continuing interaction with local regulators, and that interaction may be facilitated by an established local presence.
+The process of obtaining regulatory approval for products may

+This section is based on interviews conducted at the headquarters in Switzerland of a major originator pharmaceutical company.
+The company approved the use of its name in this report, but the author has redacted it to avoid any appearance of favouring a particular company. involve continuing interaction with local regulators, and that interaction may be facilitated by an established local presence.
 Products may require adaptation for the local market in areas such as packaging and labelling, and that adaptation may be facilitated by a local presence.
 Proximity to the local market may also be helpful in responding to government and other purchasing tenders.
 In summary, although it may be most cost-efficient to construct and operate large-scale production facilities, there are other factors that are also considered in determining whether and where to locate facilities.